ministryofjustice/security-guidance/docs/email-blocklist-process.md

 ## Email blocklist

-The purpose of any email blocklist is to prevent malicious emails entering or leaving the MoJ email infrastructure.
+The purpose of any email blocklist is to prevent malicious emails entering or leaving the email infrastructure.

 A blocklist consists of some or all of the following elements: